-One of the mechanisms to build trust between anonymous participants of online auctions are reputation systems [12].
-Trust and fairness of the competition are perceived by auction participants as fundamental issues in developing a successful customer-to-customer market [11].
-Furthermore, reputation of sellers has an economically observable and statistically significant effect on price of items [6].
-Unfortunately, reputation systems currently used by online auction sites are very simple and do not provide enough protection from malicious users.
-Typically, reputation of a participant is simply a counter of committed auctions, where each auction is judged by the other party as "positive", "neutral", or "negative".
-Such simple schema is both unreliable and fraud-prone, because dishonest users can easily deceive it into assigning unfairly high reputation ratings.
-A seller can create a set of virtual bidders (registering a new user is free and the physical existence of a person is not verified) who will "win" seller's auctions and provide the seller with additional positive feedback points.
-This technique is known as "ballot stuffing" and it biases the entire system, because unearned reputation allows the seller to obtain more bids and higher prices from other users [8, 13].
-In order to better disguise this fraudulent practice, a seller could create a network of auctions between virtual bidders, turning them into a clique.
-In this way, virtual bidders would pretend to be more credible.
+One of the mechanisms to build trust between anonymous participants of online auctions are reputation systems [11].
+Reputation is perceived by auction participants as a fundamental issue in developing a successful customer-to-customer relationship [10].
+Furthermore, reputation of sellers has an economically observable and statistically significant effect on price of items [5].
+Unfortunately, simple reputation systems used by online auction sites do not protect participants from malicious users.
+Typically, the reputation of a participant is measured by the number of committed auctions, where each auction is judged by the second party as "positive", "neutral", or "negative".
+Such simple schema is both unreliable and fraud-prone, because dishonest users can easily deceive the system into assigning unfairly high reputation ratings.
+A seller can create a set of virtual bidders who will "win" seller's auctions and provide the seller with additional positive feedback points.
+This technique is known as "ballot stuffing" and it biases the entire system, because unearned reputation allows the seller to obtain more bids and higher prices from other users [7, 12].
+In order to better disguise this fraudulent practice, a seller could create a network of auctions between virtual bidders, turning them into a clique and inflating their reputation.
 Another possibility is to use virtual bidders to provide artificially negative feedbacks to seller's competitors.
-This technique is referred to as "bad-mouthing" and is more difficult to implement, because it requires to actually win a competitor's auction.
+This technique is referred to as "bad-mouthing".
+Bad-mouthing is more difficult to implement, because it requires to actually win a competitor's auction.
 Nevertheless, if the gain of driving a competitor out of the market exceeds the investment cost, bad-mouthing can be beneficial.
 One thing that should be stressed is the fact, that sellers and buyers are exposed to different types of risk.
 Sellers can postpone the shipment of an item until the payment is delivered, so the sellers are not threatened financially.
-On the other hand, buyers pay before receiving an item, unless using a trusted third-party, such as PayPal.
-The reputation of buyers has little importance for sellers, who are generally interested in receiving payment.
-Contrary to buyers, seller's reputation is of crucial importance to buyers, who have to decide upon participating in an auction solely based on seller's reputation.
-In this paper we introduce a novel measure of online auction participant reliability.
-Our measure is designed only for sellers.
-We draw inspiration from social network analysis and we discover clusters of densely connected sellers, given thresholds on the minimum price and the minimum number of involved buyers.
-Our measure can be successfully applied to fight several types of fraud, including "accumulation" fraud.
-Our original contribution includes the definition of the density-based reputation measure and experimental evaluation of the proposed solution.
-We test our measure using a large body of real-world data acquired from www.allegro.pl, a leader of online auctions in Poland.
+On the other hand, buyers pay before receiving an item, unless using a trusted thirdparty, such as PayPal.
+The reputation of buyers has little importance for sellers, whereas the reputation of sellers is of crucial importance to buyers, who have to decide upon participating in an auction solely based on seller's reputation.